 The department chairperson, discipline advisor and dean of each school are available to consult with the students in matters pertaining to their program, course of study and standards of scholarship.
-The Advising Center is available to consult on any other academic matter.
+The Advising Fellows and The Student Success Center are available to consult on any other academic matter.